ko-laboratory/site/team.md

     <p style="font-size: 24px; margin: 0;"><strong>Catherine Muenker</strong></p>
     <p style="font-size: 18px; margin: 0;">Lab Manager</p>
     <p style="font-size: 14px; margin-top: 5px;">
-      Catherine Muenker is a seasoned molecular biologist with over 25 years of experience in both academic and industry settings.
-She specializes in molecular biology techniques, including PCR, serology assays, cell culture, and bioimaging, with a particular focus on infectious diseases as the lab manager in the Ko Laboratory for the past 8 years.
-Catherine has contributed to numerous high-impact research projects, managed biorepositories, and conducted animal studies.
-Her expertise in research and development, combined with her dedication to mentoring and training, has made her a respected figure in the EMD Department.
+      Cate Muenker is a seasoned molecular biologist with over 25 years of experience spanning both academic and industry settings.
+As the lab manager in the Ko Laboratory for the past eight years, she has played a pivotal role in emerging infectious disease research, specializing in molecular biology techniques such as qPCR, serology assays, cell culture, and microbiology.
+Cate has contributed to numerous high-impact research projects, managed bio-repositories, and led animal studies.
+Her leadership extends beyond the lab, as she is deeply committed to mentoring and training the next generation of scientists.
+Within the EMD Department, her guidance and technical acumen have earned her the respect of colleagues and trainees.
+Beyond the lab, she enjoys cheering on her children at their sports events, growing a small business, and immersing herself in reading.
     </p>
   </div>
 </div>